Kosmopy/techtrends/README.md

 ## description files:

-    argocd - the folder that will contain the ArgoCD manifests helm - the folder that will contain the Helm chart files kubernetes - the folder that will contain Kubernetes declarative manifests screenshots - the folder that will contain all the screenshots that you take throughout the course docker_commands - the file will be used to record any used Docker commands and outputs Dockerfile - the file that contains the instructions to package the application .github - folder containing the configuration for GitHub Actions workflows
+    argocd - contains the ArgoCD manifests
+    helm - contains the Helm chart files kubernetes - contains Kubernetes declarative manifests
+    screenshots - contains all the screenshots that you take throughout the course docker_commands - records used Docker commands and outputs Dockerfile - contains the instructions to package the application .github - contains the configuration for GitHub Actions workflows